We just reached 30,000 articles on this wiki! 🥳

 Brazilian NBA Courtside 2002 Patch

 In the Brazil-exclusive PAL-M GameCube, upon starting a game the IPL will check to see if the inserted game has the ID "GNBE", which is the ID of NBA Courtside 2002.
-If the check returns true (i.e. the game has ID GNBE), a special patch will be applied that prevents a crash only found when playing said game on a Brazilian GameCube due to it using the PAL-M system.
+If the check returns true (i.e. the game has the ID GNBE), a special patch will be applied that prevents a crash only found when playing said game on a Brazilian GameCube due to it using the PAL-M system.

-(Source: @ecumber05)
+(Source: ecumber05)